 Test Daml Contracts¶

-This chapter is all about testing and debugging the Daml contracts you’ve built using the tools from chapters 1-10.
+This chapter is all about testing and debugging the Daml contracts you’ve built using the tools from earlier chapters.
 You’ve already met Daml Script as a way of testing your code inside the IDE.
 In this chapter you’ll learn about more ways to test with Daml Script and its other uses, as well as other tools you can use for testing and debugging.
 You’ll also learn about a few error cases that are most likely to crop up only in actual distributed testing, and which need some care to avoid.
 Specifically we will cover:

 - Daml Test tooling - Script, REPL, and Navigator

 Note that this section only covers testing your Daml contracts.
 For more holistic application testing, please refer to Testing Your Web App.

 If you no longer have your projects set up, please follow the setup instructions in Work with Dependencies to get hold of the code for this chapter.
 There is no code specific to this chapter.

 Daml Test Tooling¶

 There are three primary tools available in the SDK to test and interact with Daml contracts.
 It is highly recommended to explore the respective docs.
-The chapter 9 model lends itself well to being tested using these tools.
+The Work with Dependencies model lends itself well to being tested using these tools.

 Daml Script should be familiar by now.
 It’s a way to script commands and queries from multiple parties against a Daml Ledger.
 Unless you’ve browsed other sections of the documentation already, you have probably used it mostly in the IDE.
 However, Daml Script can do much more than that.
 It has four different modes of operation: